draeger-lab/refinegems/docs/source/installation.rst

 The ``pipenv`` package can also be installed via Anaconda (recommended if you are a Windows user).

 Troubleshooting
 ---------------

--  If you get ``ImportError: DLL load failed while importing _sqlite3`` when running main.py.
-Locate the ``sqlite3.dll`` file on you machine and add it to PATH.
 - If you run into a problem with ``pipenv`` not locking after f.ex. moving the repository try uninstalling ``pipenv`` and reinstalling it via pip.
 Then  run ``pipenv install`` and it should work again.
 - If you use VSCode terminals and have trouble accessing the python from within your conda environment, deactivate base and reactivate again: